eduvpn/documentation/ROADMAP.md

   [hardware signing](https://argon.tuxed.net/fkooman/hardware_token_research_proposal.pdf)
   of discovery files
 - Keep the WireGuard private key only on the node(s), not on the portal...
+- Browser generated WireGuard private key (in portal so server never knows it)
+- Generate QR code in browser instead of on the server

 ## Under Consideration

 - Reimplement 2FA, but only for local user accounts